Tick Protection

 What is a tick?

 Ticks are oval, flat arachnids – related to spiders, mites and scorpions.
-They are tiny and therefore not easy to spot – an unfed tick is approximately 2.5mm-3mm (The nymphs are even smaller: most under a single millimetre!) when they've fed, they engorge with blood and swell up like a balloon to up to 11mm.
-Their colour range from reddish brown to black.
+They are very tiny and not easy to spot - a nymph is mostly under a millimetre and an unfed adult is approximately 2.5 -3mm.
+When they've fed, they engorge with blood and can swell up like a balloon to as large as 10mm.
+Their colour range is from reddish brown to black.

-They are found in woodland, heathland, moorland, forests and parks – anywhere with long grass and shrubbery they climb up in order to brush onto hosts (people and animals).
-When ticks bite it is usually painless and goes unnoticed – people usually only see the tick on their skin.
+They are found in urban gardens, woodland, heathland, moorland, forests and parks – anywhere with long grass and shrubbery they climb up in order to brush onto hosts (people and animals).
+When ticks bite it is usually painless and goes unnoticed – people usually only see the tick on their skin when it has fed.
 If undisturbed, a tick can feed for up to 5-6 days before letting go and dropping off.

-(Ticks are tiny and 'cling on' to you once they bite you.
-They then suck blood and become swollen or rather engorged with blood which they then digest.
+The tiny ticks 'cling on' to you once they bite.
+They then become swollen with blood which they digest.
 The bacteria are normally carried in their gut, and only travel up to their mouth and into your skin once fed and are engorged.
-This normally takes at least 24 hours, although can be less if the tick has already partially fed.)
-Therefore, if you remove a tick soon after being bitten - within a day - you are much less likely to develop Lyme disease, even if it was an infected tick.
+This normally takes at least 24 hours, although can be less if the tick has only partially fed.
+Therefore, if you remove a tick within a day it is very unlikely you will develop Lyme disease, even if it was an infected tick.
+Below are some good tips to avoid tick bites.

 Where are ticks?

-Ticks are active at temperatures above 8 degrees Celsius so they are most common between March and October.
-Due to increasing temperatures and climate
+Ticks are active at temperatures above 8 degrees Celsius, so they are most common between March and October due to wetter weather and warmer temperatures.

-It is estimated that in the UK around 17% of ticks are infected with Borrelia burgdorferi bacteria which causes Lyme Disease.
+It is estimated that in the UK up to 20% of ticks are infected with Borrelia burgdorferi bacteria which causes Lyme disease.

 In the USA, there are around 30,000 cases each year.
 Lyme disease cases have been reported in nearly every state across the USA but 95% of these cases have come from 14 states (Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin.)